William Kurniawan

 export default App;

-in your terminal.
+Try to run your app by running expo start in your terminal.
 You can test your app using Android/iOS simulator or your real device.
 If you want to run the app from your real device, you need to install Expo Client.
 You can download the Expo Client from Play Store or App Store.
-At this point, you will only see a blank black screen.expo install <dependency>
+At this point, you will only see a blank black screen.

 ...